BSI-Bund/secvisogram/docs/user/document/distribution/tlp/label-usage.en.md

 * `WHITE` - *Disclosure is not limited*:

   Subject to standard copyright rules, `TLP:WHITE` information may be distributed freely, without restriction.

+For more information about the TLP, refer to [the TLP website from FIRST](https://first.org/tlp/).